NachBehotegui/NachBehotegui/README.md

 - 👀  Spending time between Game Tester App or testing games

-- 🎸  Once in a month i´ve come to play the guitar or doing some 🎶 on my 🖥
+- 🎸  Once  a month i´ve come to play the guitar or doing some 🎶 on my 🖥

 - 🖥  I´m currently finishing **MindHub Testing Bootcamp**